danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

 - **Output dimensions configuration** (for supported models like text-embedding-004)
 - Task type specification for optimized embeddings
 - Region selection
-- Full integration with n8n workflows
+- Works as a sub-node with vector stores and other AI nodes

 ## Installation